Fabiowd1990/parrotMamboController/README.md

 #parrotMamboController

-I have managed to create this controller when I noticed the Android application to control Parrot Mambo won't work with my phone.
-With this program, you can control your Parrot Mambo with pc.
+I've created this controller when I noticed the Android application to control Parrot Mambo won't work with my phone.
+You can control the Parrot Mambo minidrone with your pc.

 #Instructions